eliezer15/csportal/README.md

 pip install django-wysiwyg
 ```
 3. To run the local development server, navigate to the folder '''csportal''' where the code resides and do:

 ```
 python manage.py runserver
 ```

-4. The site should be running on localhost
+4. The site should now be running on localhost